Columbus Zoo and Aquarium: Polar Frontier

-Polar Frontier opened in May 2010 as an extension of the North America region, featuring animals native to colder climates including Arctic foxes and brown bears.
+The "Polar Frontier" opened in May 2010, featuring animals native to colder climates including Arctic foxes and brown bears.
 The region also marked the return of polar bears to the zoo, whose habitat includes a 167000 USgal pool and an underwater viewing area.
 The center of the exhibit includes a Conservation/Education Building and a new play area.
 The zoo added a third polar bear in 2013 and further expanded Polar Frontier in 2014.

 In 2015, one of the bears in the Polar Frontier, Aurora, gave birth to a bear cub, which the zoo named Nora.
+Nora, born on November 6, 2015, was the first polar bear born and raised at the zoo since the opening of Polar Frontier.
+She now resides at the Hogle Zoo in Utah.